-LifterLMS pulls a lot of weight in terms of what it can add to your site, from courses and LMS to memberships… and all the basics for getting started are 100% free.
-For this reason alone, it's a great plugin if you're just getting started, since it pairs ease of use with a surprising number of solidly-built features.
+LifterLMS pulls a lot of weight in terms of what it can add to your site, from courses and LMS to memberships.
+And as an added bonus, all the basics for getting started are 100% free.
+For this reason alone, it’s a great plugin if you’re just getting started, since it pairs ease of use with a surprising number of solidly-built features.

 Of all the LMS plugins on this list, LifterLMS wins the award for “easiest to learn” with its drag-and-drop Course Builder that you’ll use to create your course outline (with any combination of sections and lessons).
 The Course Builder also includes your quiz-building tools so you can create your quizzes and add them into your courses, all in one location.

 The downside to this format is that the sections are “only” organizational tools: all of your course content will exist in the lesson pages.
-This means that you can't create tiered courses the way that you can with the LearnDash lesson/topic setup.
+This means that you can’t create tiered courses the way that you can with the LearnDash’s lesson and topic setup.

 Progress tracking is another built-in feature for LifterLMS that doesn’t require any extra configuration (after the initial course building).
 Each lesson page includes a “mark complete” button that keeps track of where the student is at (and relays the info to the reporting section, so you can see at-a-glance how your users are engaging with your site).